New Jersey Retaliation

 - The Age Discrimination in Employment Act (ADEA) protects those workers who are age 40 and up.

 In addition to prohibiting discrimination and harassment, these laws also prohibit retaliation, so that employees do not fear that they will be demoted, terminated or otherwise subject to adverse actions, simply for bringing good faith complaints against their employer.
 The EEOC has reported that nearly half of the complaints filed in 2013 were actually retaliation complaints, and that retaliation is the most frequently claimed form of discrimination in the federal sector since 2008.
-Sometimes the original claim of discrimination fails, but the employee is still able to establish unlawful retaliation.
+Sometimes the original claim of discrimination fails, but the employee is still able to establish unlawful retaliation with the assistance of a retaliation attorney in New Jersey.

 If you are subject to retaliation for filing an internal grievance, you will need to establish that you are a member of a protected class, that you were subject to an adverse action by your employer due to your membership and that you filed the internal grievance reasonably and in good faith relating to your protected class.